 Compute the Kruskal-Wallis H-test for independent samples.

-Note: due to the assumption that H has a chi square distribution, the number of samples in each group must not be too small.
-A typical rule is that each sample must have at least 5 measurements.
+of samples in each group must not be too small.
+A typical rule is that each sample

 - Input: a table containing the sample measurements, with the name of the samples.